21

 Check out our 7 tips for finding the perfect office space in Boulder and the Boulder area.
 Watch out for triple nets, know how much space you need, and be prepared to provide financials.
 Call us anytime if you have questions about finding office space.

-1. Understand NNNTriple nets, commonly referred to as NNN or Operating Expenses on leases, are the expenses tenants pay on top of base rent: taxes, insurance, and common area maintenance (CAM).
+- Understand NNN: Triple nets, commonly referred to as NNN or Operating Expenses on leases, are the expenses tenants pay on top of base rent: taxes, insurance, and common area maintenance (CAM).
 Tenants often overlook this added (and often significant) expense when planning their gross monthly rent.
 In some cases, triple nets can cost as much as your base rent.
 Make sure to budget them in!
 Ask to see a recent breakdown of triple nets so you can plan ahead.